slainless/skywatch/README.md

 ### Software

-The codebase will heavily on Bun API.
+The codebase will rely heavily on Bun API.
 Actually, as of now, there is no direct reference or dependency to Bun runtime API or Bun modules aside from the unit test part (and the JS runtime of course) but it will be used later when needed.

 The web framework used right now is Express but I planned to implement another one with Elysia or Hono (most likely with